-As of December 31, 2015, we had approximately 249 full-time and 497 part-time and temporary employees.
-Of these, approximately 198 full-time and 495 part-time employees were employed in our Entertainment segment; and approximately 51 full-time employees and 2 part-time employees were employed in our Corporate and Other segment.
+At December 31, 2016, we had approximately 284 full-time and 523 part-time and temporary employees.
+Of these, approximately 226 full-time and 521 part-time employees were employed in our Entertainment segment; and approximately 58 full-time employees and 2 part-time employees were employed in our Corporate and Other segment.
 We believe our relations with our employees are good.
-In connection with Marriott's assumption of the day-to-day management of our Gaylord Hotels properties and certain other assets, effective October 1, 2012, our former employees involved in the day-to-day operations of our Gaylord Hotels, as well as the General Jackson, Gaylord Springs and Wildhorse Saloon businesses, became employees of Marriott, and effective December 1, 2012, our former employees involved in the day-to-day operations of the Inn at Opryland became employees of Marriott.
-On those respective dates, Marriott assumed responsibility for hiring and maintaining the labor force at each of these properties.
+In connection with Marriott's assumption of the day-to-day management of our Gaylord Hotels properties and certain other assets, effective in 2012, our former employees involved in the day-to-day operations of our Gaylord Hotels, as well as the Inn at Opryland, the General Jackson, Gaylord Springs and Wildhorse Saloon businesses, became employees of Marriott.
+Since that time, Marriott has been responsible for hiring and maintaining the labor force at each of these properties, as well as the AC Hotel since its opening.